heshamMassoud/Kershless-website/README.md

 #![alt tag](https://raw.githubusercontent.com/heshamMassoud/Kershless/master/Assets/Images/tab-logo.png)
-Official repository for the Kershless webapp.
+This is the official repository for the Kershless webapp.

 The purpose of this project is to be the main web application for Kershless, which is basically a weight loss competition aimed to help members in the Kershless community lose weight together faster, easier and healthier.